 The first survey of beavers in the park, conducted in 1921, reported 25 colonies, most of them cutting aspen trees.
 Although it was limited to parts of the northern range, comparing the locations of those beaver colonies with subsequent survey results demonstrates how beavers respond and contribute to changes in their habitat.
 A 1953 survey found eight colonies on the northern range, but none at the sites reported in 1921 and a lack of regrowth in cut aspen.
 Willow were also in decline during this period.

 To help restore the population of beavers on Gallatin National Forest, 129 beavers were released into drainages north of the park from 1986 to 1999.
-Park-wide aerial surveys began in 1996 with a count of 49 colonies and increased to 127 by 2007; dropping to 118 in 2009 and 112 in 2011.
-While the long-term increase is partly attributable to the improving ability of aerial observers to locate colonies, the park’s population of beavers probably has grown in the last 15 years.
+Park wide aerial surveys began in 1996, with a count of 49 colonies, followed by an increase to 127 by 2007.
+While the long-term increase is partly attributable to the improving ability of aerial observers to locate colonies, the park’s population of beavers probably has grown in the last couple decades.
+Since 2011, surveys have documented anywhere from 51 colonies (2017) to 108 (2021) parkwide.
+This variation is likely due to both natural fluctuations in beaver population dynamics, but also influenced by colony sightability challenges typical of aerial surveys during some years.
 Some of the increase likely came from beavers dispersing from the national forest, but they would not have survived without suitable habitat.
 The increase has occurred throughout the park and is likely related to the resurgence in willow since the late 1990s, at least on the northern range, and possibly in the park interior.
 Nearly all of the colonies documented in recent years were located in or near willow stands, none near aspen.

 Willow, which is more common in the park than aspen, is a hardier shrub that quickly regenerates after being clipped by beavers.
 The reason for the prolonged decline and relatively sudden release of willow on the northern range, and whether aspen have begun a sustained surge in recruitment, are topics of intense debate.
 Possible factors include the relationship of these plant species to changes in the abundance of beavers and elk, fire suppression, the reintroduction of wolves, and climate change.